dedeme/libdmc/README.md

 Some utilities from C language.

-These utilities depend on 'libgc' (Garbage collector)
+These utilities depend on 'libpthread' and 'libgc' (Garbage collector)

 ```sh
 apt-get install libgc-dev